fjames86/pounds/README.md

-# pounds
+# Pounds
-Pounds provides several tools for manipulaing block storage from Lisp.
-This inspired the name, Lisp Block Storage (lbs), the name is somewhat of a misnomer but it has now stuck.
+Pounds provides several tools for common operations on mmaped files.
+Currently, it offers a stream class to read from and write to a mmaped file.
+Using this, it implements a simple logging system.

 ## 1. File mappings
 The base functionality is provided by mmap'ing files and defining a stream class to read/write them.